Australian Working Visas

 If you are not eligible for the Working Holiday Visa or the Work and Holiday Visa, and you wish to come to Australia to work temporarily, then you should consider a temporary employer-sponsored work visa.

 Temporary skilled shortage visas (TSS visa; sub class 482) allow you to live and work in Australia for your sponsoring employer for up to four years.
 They are available across a number of professions and occupations and there is no age limit to apply for these visas.

 Who: workers with the necessary skills and experiences required by an approved employer (a registered Standard Business Sponsor) in Australia who is willing to sponsor them.
 You must also meet the relevant English language proficiency requirements.

 What: the position must be full-time and a skilled position approved by the visa program and must meet the minimum salary

 Note: regional employers may be exempt from the minimum salary and minimum skill requirements if the position is in a regional or low population area of Australia

-How long: from between three months to four years
+How long: from between two months and four years

 How to apply for these temporary work visas in Australia: